overtane/udacity-carnd-p3/README.md

 Also regularisers were removed, because those seem to have no effect to the trained model.
 Same was with pooling layer.

 The final CNN corresponds quite closely to the original from NVIDIA.
+The input is different, because I used monochromatic images.
 The model used mean squared error as loss function, and Adam optimiser with default learning rate as starting point.

 NVIDIA model as printed from Keras model.summary()